HottScall/oystercard-challenge/README.md

 <h2>User Stories</h2>

-UIn order to use public transport
+In order to use public transport
 As a customer
 I want money on my card.